Skip to content

 How you're assessed

-Apprentices will also maintain a digital portfolio of their completed work, to demonstrate their achievements and capabilities.
+Apprentices will maintain a digital portfolio of their completed work, to demonstrate their achievements and capabilities.
 This will include the practical outputs of the assessments, including software, plans, reports etc. submitted for module assessments.

 Assessment methods include: